AERONET-Project/AeroLinux22/README.md

  * Simple command launch of QMI network up and down `GSM-Up` and `GSM-Down`
  * Network initialization checks connectivity to AERONET server and validates that 3X before link up flag raised.
  * Added quick actions to PATH
- * Modem auto-wakes on network up function, then autosleeps when disconnected
+ * Modem auto-wakes on network up function, then autosleeps when disconnected ***Currently having issues with DNS, now raises link at startup***
  * Full verbosity of signal/modem diagnostics implemented via `CellSignalDiag -q` to output to terminal
  * Cellular signal diagnostics output to logger implemented via `CellSignalDiag`
  * Quick check of `SignalQuality` is implemented, simple dBm (switched to positive) and equivalent CSQ interpretation on output.